openjdk/jdk/src/java.base/share/man/java.md

     This option is similar to `-Xss`.

-[`-XX:+UseCompactObjectHeaders`]{#-XX__UseCompactObjectHeaders}
+[`-XX:-UseCompactObjectHeaders`]{#-XX__UseCompactObjectHeaders}
-:   Enables compact object headers.
-By default, this option is disabled.
+:   Disables compact object headers.
+By default, this option is enabled and
-    Enabling this option reduces memory footprint in the Java heap by 4 bytes per object (on average) and often improves performance.
+    compact object headers are used.
+Using compact object headers reduces memory footprint in the Java heap by 4 bytes per object (on average) and often improves performance.

-    The feature remains disabled by default while it continues to be evaluated.
-    In a future release it is expected to be enabled by default, and eventually will be the only mode of operation.
+    This option can be used if performance regressions are suspected.
+In a future release compact object headers is expected to become the only mode of operation.

 [`-XX:-UseCompressedOops`]{#-XX__UseCompressedOops}
 :   Disables the use of compressed pointers.
 By default, this option is